peerhenry/booking-e2e-test-site/README.md

 ### Test if filter works:

-- Adjust filters so that one product remains on screen
+- Adjust filters: look for a booking between €30 and €60 per person.
-- Assert that correct number of bookings are shown with the given filter.
+- Assert that the correct booking is left in the overview

 ### Test booking flow: